 As with most of their other parts, infants, toddlers, and young children have particularly delicate eardrums.
-They can easily be damaged by repeated exposure to loud sounds (anything louder than 70 decibels, which is about as loud as a standard vacuum cleaner), and that damage can lead to hearing problems later in childhood and as an adult.
-It’s no surprise then, that noise-canceling headphones for kids and babies come highly recommended, and even ear muffs for kids younger than two are also something to consider.
+They can easily be damaged by repeated exposure to loud sounds (anything louder than 70 decibels, which is about as loud as a standard vacuum cleaner), and that injury may lead to hearing problems later in childhood and as an adult.
+It’s no surprise then, that noise-canceling headphones for kids come highly recommended, and even ear muffs for kids younger than two are also something to consider.

 The best noise-cancelling headphones for toddlers and older kids are simply those that are comfortable and restrict the volume from jumping out of a certain healthy range.
 These can sometimes be adjusted based on the age of your child.
 The best baby noise canceling headphones, however, are protective devices that look like large contractor-style earmuffs.
 These are easy to put on, and simple for parents to use, as they are passive, which translates as “battery-free.”
 “They make all of the sounds softer and can offer vital protection to ears that are still developing,” says Dr. Hanna Page, a doctor of audiology in private practice in Colorado.

 The most important thing to look for when shopping for a pair is that they have a noise reduction rating (NRR) of 20 or better.
 They’re ideal to use for when you take a child to a loud location and are worried about their sensitive ears.
 The higher the rating, the more protection children get.
 With kids’ noise-canceling headphones, you ideally want a pair that allows you to limit the volume to 85 decibels, a level that’s considered “safer” by the World Health Organization.
 As an added bonus, many Frozen 2 on repeat, providing you with a much-needed rest.
 Regardless of the age of your child, here are some of our favorites.

 The Best Noise-Cancelling Headphones For Babies